 Wasn't GraphApp previously released under the GPL?

-The GPL and LGPL are fine documents, but they are quite long and wordy, and I felt they didn't really suit my needs.
-Since GraphApp version 3 is a complete rewrite of the GraphApp source code, I took the opportunity to simplify the license under which people may use GraphApp.
+Since GraphApp version 3 is a complete rewrite of the GraphApp source code, I took the opportunity to specify my own license which allows specific conditions to be stipulated.

-The new license is hopefully far more straightforward.
+The new license is hopefully easy to understand.
 It's based on the BSD license, but I've added a few explicit remarks about what is allowed.